Top of page

 Summer enrollment guidelines:

 If seeking Emory Pathways Funding, follow the application requirements on their page.
-You will also need to submit a copy of your offer letter to the ENVS Internship Administrator by June 1st to confirm that internship scope meets the ENVS requirements for an internship related to an experience within environmental sciences.
+You will also need to submit a copy of your offer letter to the ENVS Internship Administrator by May 25th to confirm that internship scope meets the ENVS requirements for an internship related to an experience within environmental sciences.

 ENVS students NOT applying through the Pathways Center should submit the ENVS Internship Application signed by supervisor as above.
 The supervisor signature confirms that the internship experience will be at least 160 hours AND that the supervisor will participate in a mid-internship and final evaluation on the student.